Investing In The Walt Disney Company - It's A Small World After All

 Flimsily written legislation aside, this bill caused an uproar among the LGBTQ+ community, including a large contingent of employees at Disney.
 However, Chapek publicly stated that the company would not be making a public statement (???) on the legislation, despite local reporters digging up corporate political contribution records that indicated Disney, among others, had directly contributed campaign funding to sponsors of the bill.

 This sparked mass pushback from Disney employees and subsidiaries.
-Pixar and Marvel, both Disney companies, issued public statements in support of the LGBTQ+ community, while employees staged walkouts from the corporate office, as well as the theme parks.
+Pixar and Marvel, and issuing public statements in support of the LGBTQ+ community, while employees staged walkouts from the corporate office, as well as the theme parks.
 It also led to the revelation that Disney had been secretly censoring LGBTQ+ themes and scenes in their movies, most recently in the pre-production of Lightyear.